gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

 .. index:: -D  (gnatbind)

 :switch:`-D{nn}[k|m]`
-  This switch can be used to change the default secondary stack size value to a specified size ``nn``, which is expressed in bytes by default, or in kilobytes when suffixed with ``k`` or in megabytes when suffixed with ``m``.
+  Set the default secondary stack size to ``nn``.
+The suffix indicates whether the size is in bytes (no suffix), kilobytes (``k`` suffix) or megabytes (``m`` suffix).

-  The secondary stack is used to deal with functions that return a variable sized result, for example a function returning an unconstrained String.
-There are two ways in which this secondary stack is allocated.
+  The secondary stack holds objects of unconstrained types that are returned by functions, for example unconstrained Strings.
+The size of the secondary stack can be dynamic or fixed depending on the target.

-  For most targets, the secondary stack grows on demand and is allocated as a chain of blocks in the heap.
-The -D option is not very relevant.
-It only give some control over the size of the allocated blocks (whose size is the minimum of the default secondary stack size value, and the actual size needed for the current allocation request).
+  For most targets, the secondary stack grows on demand and is implemented as a chain of blocks in the heap.
+In this case, the default secondary stack size determines the initial size of the secondary stack for each task and the smallest amount the secondary stack can grow by.

-  For certain targets, notably VxWorks 653 and bare board targets, the secondary stack is allocated by carving off a chunk of the primary task stack.
-By default this is a fixed percentage of the primary task stack as defined by System.Parameter.Sec_Stack_Percentage.
-This can be overridden per task using the Secondary_Stack_Size pragma/aspect.
-The -D option is used to define the size of the environment task's secondary stack.
+  For Ravenscar, ZFP, and Cert run-times the size of the secondary stack is fixed.
+This switch can be used to change the default size of these stacks.
+  The default secondary stack size can be overridden on a per-task basis if individual tasks have different secondary stack requirements.
+This is achieved through the Secondary_Stack_Size aspect that takes the size of the secondary stack in bytes.

 .. index:: -e  (gnatbind)